 1).
-Wash the lime and cut into small, wedged pieces.
-Place in the mortar or your glass..
+Wash the limes and give each a good roll with gentle pressure.
+Cut the ends off of your limes to prevent bitterness, then cut into small, wedged pieces.
+Place your cut limes in the mortar or your glass.

 3).
-Add the cachaça and stir to mix.
-Add the ice and stir again.
+Add the cachaça halfway, then stir to mix.
+Add the ice, and more cachaca, then stir again.
 Add sugar to your liking, then serve.

 Need to cheat?
 If you can’t find cachaça where you live, use good vodka.
 The drink will then be called Caipiroshka.
 No vodka?
 Use white rum and you will have a Caipiríssima.

 It’s said that the city of Paraty gave its name to the drink, but it can be found locally throughout Brazil.
 There are tours of distillers in the state of Minas Gerais, much in the same way as you’d tour vineyards in Sonoma Valley or in France, with the added bonus of sampling their famous regional cuisine.

 You’ll find cachaça at Carnival, your local Brazilian steakhouse or as part of a prayer offering to the Afro-Brazilian Gods.